Load balancing a Node.js application with Nginx

 You run an E-commerce where users come, browse/search for products, add to the cart, and make their purchase; they proceed to the payment.
 In the following workflow, the step that is highly demanding is the one allowing users to browse and search products.

-This means you should always ensure there is enough resource to handle a load of users browsing products.
-This can be achieved by horizontally scaling your backend application and then balancing the load received between these instances.
+This means you should always ensure there are enough resources to handle a load of users browsing products.
+You can achieve this by horizontally scaling your backend application and then balancing the load received between these instances.

-I prepare a Node.js application that exposes a single endpoint /products/search
+I prepared a Node.js application that exposes a single endpoint /products/search

 import express from 'express';